Get your free and exclusive +30-page Authentication Analytics Whitepaper

 1. Introduction: How Passkeys increase Conversion Rate and Revenue#

-Passkeys are emerging as a powerful lever for conversion rate optimization.
-In this article, you'll learn how passkeys reduce login drop-off, increase sign-in success rates, and drive measurable revenue growth backed by real case studies and benchmarks.
+Passkeys are a powerful lever for conversion rate optimization.
+This article covers how passkeys reduce login drop-off, increase sign-in success rates and drive measurable revenue growth backed by case studies.

-Just ask yourself: how often has this happened to you?
-You wanted to access your favorite e-commerce retailer but couldn't remember your password.
-Resetting the password and managing the new one also didn't seem like a viable option, so you just did not log in.
-This shows how crucial easy authentication is for user retention for e-commerce providers.
+How often has this happened: You wanted to access your favorite e-commerce retailer but couldn't remember your password.
+Resetting it didn't seem worth it, so you just left.
+This shows how crucial frictionless authentication is for user retention.

 2. How KAYAK uses Passkeys for Conversion Optimization#